 Calories and Portions Count

 So, how much can you drink if you are trying to lose weight?
-Health experts recommend that anyone who drinks does so in moderation.
+Health experts recommend that anyone who drinks should do so in moderation.
 This means no more than 1 drink per day for women and no more than 2 drinks per day for men.
 You may want to drink even less than that while dieting.
 Keep in mind that alcohol has empty calories.
 This means it has a lot of calories (7 per gram versus 4 per gram for carbohydrate and protein) but few nutrients.
 So in order to drink alcohol while cutting back on calories, you need to plan it into your daily calorie count so you do not go over.
-Also remember that when you drink alcohol, you are replacing potentially healthy, and filling, food with calories that do not fill you up.
+Also remember that when you drink alcohol, you are replacing potentially healthy, and filling, food with calories that will not fill you up.

 When choosing what to drink, you will want to choose your calories wisely.
 Here is a quick comparison of some common alcoholic drinks:

 - Regular beer, about 150 calories for a 12-ounce (355 mL) glass

 - Light beer, about 100 calories for a 12-ounce (355 mL) glass

 - Wine, about 100 calories for a 5-ounce (145 mL) glass